Washington-Lee High School Pre-IB Transfers

 - If Washington-Lee is your neighborhood school, you do not need to submit a W-L Pre-IB application.
-All 9th and 10th graders at Washington-Lee are considered Pre-IB students.
+All 9th and 10th graders at Washington-Lee are considered W-L Pre-IB students.

 - Please see below for a list of necessary pre-requisites, information on the selection process, and expectations for course of studies for all W-L pre-IB students at Washington-Lee.

 PRE- IB APPLICATION COMPONENTS:

 All components must be received by January 18, 2019 at 4pm to be considered.

 Participation requirements for the IB program are delineated below.
 They include enrollment in the W-L Pre IB/AP Government course in Grade 10 and enroll and complete three or more IB courses in both Grade 11 and in Grade 12 or apply for and receive a transfer to remain at Washington-Lee.
 Students not meeting these requirements will move to their home school for their high school education. (pp. 12-13)

 APS High School Information Night, High School Information Sessions, and IB Information Night